cindypan1999/cindypan1999.github.io/_posts/2025-05-03-my-radish-success-story.md

 # May 2nd

 A mere nineteen days later, a Friday night, I experienced the ultimate joy when I spontaneously bolted to the roof and yanked out 7 gorgeous and bulbous radishes.
-This moment lives in the hall of fames with the other highs of my life.
+This moment lives in the hall of fame with the other highs of my life.
 I dream of growing and pulling out many more radishes in my lifetime.

 <img src="/pictures/radish/may2.jpg" style="width:300px"/>
 <img src="/pictures/radish/may2.2.jpg" style="width:200px"/>